peteroupc/peteroupc.github.io/bernoulli.md

 **The von Neumann schema.** Flajolet et al. (2010\)[^1], section 2, describes what it calls the _von Neumann schema_, which produces random integers based on a coin with unknown heads probability.
 To describe the schema, the following definition is needed:

 - A _permutation class_ is a rule that gives how a sequence of numbers must be ordered.
-The ordering of the numbers is called a _permutation_.
-Two examples of permutation classes cover permutations sorted in high-to-low order, and permutations whose highest number appears first.
+Two examples of permutation classes cover sequences of numbers sorted in high-to-low order, and sequences of numbers whose highest number appears first.
 When checking whether a sequence follows a permutation class, only less-than and greater-than comparisons between two numbers are allowed.

 Now, given a permutation class and an input coin, the von Neumann schema generates a random integer $n\ge 0$, with probability equal to&mdash;